shirgoldbird/discord-gauge-bot/README.md

 GUILD_ID=
 ```

-To run the bot locally:
+Then, run these commands:

 ```
 npm install
+node deploy-commands.js
 node index.js
 ```

+After the first install, all you have to do is run `node index.js`.

-If you add a new command, run:
+If you add a new command, run `node deploy-commands.js` again.

-`node deploy-commands.js`

 Commands live in dedicated files in the `commands` folder.